-Doctor comes from a very poor family in a rural farming village in northern Ghana about 20 miles away from our school in Chiana.
+Doctor comes from a very poor family in a rural farming village in northern Ghana.
 His father had two wives.
 I say, “had” because one of them, Doctor's mother, passed away during my second year there.
 That left just one woman to care for his 13 brothers and sisters, most of whom were not as lucky as him to have been able to attend secondary school.

 Yet these prospects didn’t stop Doctor, he has been able to break the mold.
 By the time I left, Doctor’s amazing work ethic (this boy knows how to work!) had elevated him nearly to the top of his class.

-It was this positive attitude and perseverance that influenced me to help him continue his education.
 Upon my departure he started at a new boarding school in the city and, for the next three years, repeated secondary school.
-His continued determination made that a success and led me to solicit funds which then allowed him to continue even further to Eastern Oregon University.
+His continued determination led me to solicit funds which then allowed him to continue even further to Eastern Oregon University.

 His growth continues daily and his dedication to helping Africa and the world is strengthened with each new experience.
 Because of the opportunity that we have provided him, his future is now full of possibilities.

 After Doctor graduated from EOU he began working at SLCC and started his own non-profit organization, “Sabu Help”, aimed at helping poor, rural Ghanaians through micro-financing and student loans (see SabuHelp.org).

 Maxwell is from an area just outside of Navrongo in the Upper East Region of Ghana.
 I was his teacher in Chiana (a small village nearby where he came to board and attend secondary school) for one year but it only took a day to realize that he was an exceptional student - one of the brightest and most dedicated I had while I was teaching there.